ZeroAlvein/Gdevelop-Extensions/HeartPieClones/readme.md

 <img width="1174" height="169" alt="image" src="https://github.com/user-attachments/assets/39f0aa65-6bf7-4f5c-8ecd-fbf240c2db1d" />

-This condition allows you to target ones with specific profile but you will still need to use repeat for each object.
+This condition allows you to target ones with specific profile but you will still need to use repeat for each object (if you have other sets and don't want to affect them).

-There is also delete clones action if you need it for whatever reason.
+There is also delete clones action.
+Useful for when you want clones to show only at certain conditions (for example what i did to ones when you hover cursor over player).

 That's pretty much it.
 Enjoy <('.'< )